Siberian accentor: Taxonomy

 The accentors are a family of small ground-living insectivorous birds, most of which are found in mountainous habitats in Eurasia, although the dunnock is a lowland species.
 Their relationships with other bird families are uncertain.
 All accentors are placed in a single genus, Prunella, but within that genus, the Siberian accentor is most similar in appearance to the black-throated, brown, Kozlov's, Radde's and Arabian accentors.
 These are of comparable size and typically have a pale supercilium and dark markings on the head or throat.
 However, a 2013 phylogenetic study indicates that the closest relative of the Siberian accentor is actually the physically dissimilar Japanese accentor.

 On his return from his pioneering expedition to central and eastern Russia in 1768–1774, the Russia-based German zoologist Peter Simon Pallas formally described the Siberian accentor in 1776 as Motacilla montanella.
-The accentors were moved to their current genus by French ornithologist Louis Jean Pierre Vieillot in 1816.
+The accentors were moved to their current genus by French ornithologist Louis Pierre Vieillot in 1816.

 The Siberian accentor has two subspecies: